Medborgaretest.

 • Practical participation.
 Understanding how public authorities, healthcare, schools, and the labour market work makes it easier to navigate everyday life and take advantage of the welfare system Sweden offers.

-• In line with the rest of Europe.
+• In line with several European countries.
 Countries such as Germany, the Netherlands, and Denmark have long had citizenship tests.
-Sweden is aligning with an established European standard.
+Sweden is moving toward an arrangement that already exists in several European countries.

 Requirements for applying for Swedish citizenship in 2026

 • Residence.
-Normally 5 years of lawful residence in Sweden.
-Shorter periods apply for Nordic citizens (3 years), refugees (4 years), and those married to or cohabiting with a Swedish citizen (2 years).
+The main rule rises from 5 to 8 years of lawful residence in Sweden.
+Shorter periods apply for Nordic citizens and former Swedish citizens (2 years), stateless persons (5 years), refugees (7 years), those married to or cohabiting with a Swedish citizen (7 years), and young adults under 21 (7 years).
+Anyone who cannot prove their identity can become a citizen at the earliest after 10 years.

 • Identity.
 You must be able to prove your identity with an approved ID document — passport or national ID card.